Edited: May 1, 2023

 Kristina and her niece with finished bandanas

-After you’ve used your tie-dyed fabric to make bandanas, we have plenty of other recommendations for stash busting projects to try with your fabric remnants.
+After you’ve used your tie-dyed fabric to make bandanas, we have plenty of other recommendations for stash-busting projects to try with your fabric remnants.

 We’ve mentioned pet bandanas, but more formal occasions might call for matching bow ties for pets and their owners.
-Your tie-dyed cotton could also make summer scrunchies, sunglasses cases, or fanny pack lining.
+Your tie-dyed cotton could also make summer scrunchies, sunglasses cases or fanny pack lining.
 You can also preserve your entire tie-dyed yard as art by making a large wall hanging.

 Finished tie dyed fabric hanging on a clothes line